asanoic/asanoic-mingw64-build/README.md

 MinGW-w64 build for Windows 64bit
-extract to any folder as any name, add to PATH (for example: `C:\native\bin`) before run.
+extract to any folder as any name, add to PATH (for example: `C:\native\bin`) before run. asano-gcc version mainly follows Debian gcc version, which means version 10, 12, 14 will get all latest patches, and other vesions like 11, 13 only publish first x.1 release.

 [home page](https://asano-gcc.github.io)